Our Mission

 Our Logo

-The first being the yin and yang, trying to show the balance that a collective spirit necessitates.
+The first being the yin and yang, trying to show the balance that a collective spirit and cooperative necessitates.
 Every member will be sacrificing for the greater good, but must not dilute their individual spirit in the process.
 The entertainment industry has lost this balance, clearly favoring management over talent.
 The second being the shape of a perfect circle, with the ghosts (theoretical imaginary friends) coming out of the circle to express themselves.
 That is the physical representation/metaphor for what the cooperative is trying to achieve: revolutionary creation.
 The smile and frown of the ghosts shows the duality of our work: our fun-loving spirit and brutal honesty about ourselves.